-Join Bill Shander for an in-depth discussion in this video How to think interactively, part of Data Visualization Fundamentals.
+Join Bill Shander for an in-depth discussion in this video How to think interactively, part of Learning Data Visualization.

 So you've decided to create an interactive experience which is good, as I said I think you should pretty much always do it if you can.
 But if you're new to interactive, it can seem like a new world, you know, how to think about being interactive versus creating static experiences if that's what you're used to doing.
 But you probably use interactive technology all day everyday, right, your phone, you're on the web all the time.
 You're on Facebook, et cetera.
 So the leap really isn't that huge, if you think about as a user.
 In this movie, we're going to cover a few ways to take the information you have and sort of flip it on its head a little bit, think interactively and create productive experiences for your audiences.